 We are having our first Boys who Dance town hall on September, 18, at 2pm EDT streamed live on our Facebook & YouTube Channels.
 Join CBJ’s expert panel of dancers, dance educators and healthcare professionals as they share their stories and examine how we can better support boys in dance and stop bullying.

-As a lead up to our town hall we spoke with dancer Liam Eric Dawson who is originally from Bay Roberts, Newfoundland, a town approximately 45 minutes west of St. John’s.
-He began dancing at the age of 4 and was a local participant for not one but two of CBJ’s ballets as a young dancer.
+As a lead up to our town hall, we spoke with dancer Liam Eric Dawson who is originally from Bay Roberts, Newfoundland, a town approximately 45 minutes west of St. John’s.
+He began dancing at the age of 4 and was a local participant in two of Ballet Jörgen’s ballets as a young dancer.
 He is currently in his fourth year of the Musical Theatre Program at Sheridan College and has been a vocal supporter of our Boys who Dance campaign.
 We spoke with him about his experience growing up as a boy in dance.

 “It was like a community.
 It really felt like a community and that you belonged.